 The patent position of biotechnology and pharmaceutical companies generally is highly uncertain, involves complex legal and factual questions and has in recent years been the subject of much litigation.
 In addition, the laws of foreign countries may not protect our rights to the same extent as the laws of the United States.
 For example, European patent law restricts the patentability of methods of treatment of the human body more than U.S. law does.
 However, in certain instances, the laws of the United States are more restrictive than those of foreign countries.
 For example, a recent series of Supreme Court Cases has narrowed the types of subject matter considered eligible for patenting.
 Accordingly, certain diagnostic methods are considered ineligible for patenting because they are directed to a "law of nature."
 Further, publications of discoveries in scientific literature often lag the actual discoveries, and patent applications in the United States and other jurisdictions are typically not published until 18 months after filing, or in some cases not at all.
 Therefore, we cannot know with certainty whether we were the first to make the inventions claimed in our owned or licensed patents or pending patent applications, or that we were the first to file for patent protection of such inventions.
-As a result, the issuance, scope, validity, enforceability and commercial value of our patent rights are highly uncertain.
-Our pending and future patent applications may not result in patents being issued which protect our technology or products, in whole or in part, or which effectively prevent others from commercializing competitive technologies and products.
+As a result, the issuance, scope, validity, enforceability and commercial value of our patent which effectively prevent others from commercializing competitive technologies and products.
+Changes in either the patent laws or interpretation of the patent laws in the United States and other countries may or products, in whole or in part, or which effectively prevent others from commercializing competitive technologies and products.
 Changes in either the patent laws or interpretation of the patent laws in the United States and other countries may diminish the value of our patents or narrow the scope of our patent protection.